 So to make sure I’m never scrambling, and to make sure my students are getting as much comprehensible input as possible, I over-plan.
 I make sure that I have lots of activities at my disposal, and I try to explicitly plan each class with a goal.
 You will also notice that many of my activities involve movement of some sort, or they are hands-on.
 I find that these types of activities are especially important when introducing new vocabulary or grammar.

 “What do I want to accomplish today?”
 Do I want my students to work with the vocabulary hands-on?
-Do I want to provide them with some reading to help build their confidence?
+Is my goal to provide them with some reading to help build their confidence?
 Do I want them to speak, to create with the new language?
 To write?
 A little of both?
 Do I want them to work together or do I need some individual work time so that I can more easily assess where students are individually?

 Depending on my answers to these questions, the following are a sample of the activities I tend to choose from.
 That being said, I do try to provide student choice as frequently as possible.
 This may mean I ask them which ORDER we do our activities –> “Would you rather start with four corners to get warmed up, or save it for the middle of class when we need to stretch?”